Final Fantasy X-2: Critical response

 According to review aggregator Metacritic, reviews for Final Fantasy X-2 were "generally favorable".
 In 2006, readers of Japanese video game magazine Famitsu ranked Final Fantasy X-2 as number 32 in a poll on the best video games of all time.
-The Academy of Interactive Arts & Sciences recognized the character Rikku for "Outstanding Achievement in Character Performance" in 2004.
+The Academy of Interactive Arts & Sciences awarded the character Rikku, performed vocally by Tara Strong, with "Outstanding Achievement in Character Performance - Female" in 2004 (tying with the character Niobe for Enter the Matrix, performed vocally by Jada Pinkett Smith); it also received nominations for "Console Role-Playing Game of the Year" and "Outstanding Achievement in Art Direction".
 Despite largely positive reviews from the video games press, Destructoid observed a significant backlash among fans against the game.

 IGN summarized Final Fantasy X-2 as "a brilliant and addictive romp" through the world of Spira.
 GameSpot remarked that it was as endearing and poignant as its forebears, with strengths that outweighed any of its flaws.
 RPGamer regarded the battle system as innovative and "very simple to navigate".
 While GameSpot praised the battle system as a "welcome addition", the reviewer disliked the increased inclusion of minigames.
 GameSpy, while initially unsure about the new system, praised it as a solid alternative with unexpected depth.

 Critics had mixed reactions to Final Fantasy X-2's tonal shift from its predecessor.
 IGN felt the changes were part of its intrigue, praising the narrative's political elements and comedic tone compared to the first game.
 The reviewer also praised the character writing and gameplay changes.
 Further praise came from RPGamer, with one staff reviewer summarizing it as "a light-hearted fun game" that "may ... be the most enjoyable thing to come from the series in several years".
 By contrast, GameSpot commented that some of the missions came off as too frivolous, and that its non-linear nature made the narrative unfocused compared to its predecessor.

 The soundtrack was met with mixed reception, due to a lack of input from Uematsu and its shift to a J-pop style.
 Whereas IGN and 1Up.com commended the music as a fitting backdrop to the action and new tone, Electronic Gaming Monthly regarded it as "too bubbly".
 RPGamer suggested that "the absence of Uematsu proves deafening", but noted that its lighter atmosphere matched the tone and events of the game.
 The game's reuse of graphical designs from Final Fantasy X was the subject of criticism.
 RPGamer and GameSpot commented that, despite the lack of overt improvement on the first game, it was still one of the best-looking PlayStation 2 games at the time.
 Electronic Gaming Monthly regarded this reuse of code as "[tripping up] in the one area where Final Fantasy titles usually shine".
 GameSpy shared this view.
 RPGamer also criticized the multiple outfits as too revealing and aimed more at attracting male gamers than being true to the characters.